AMartins87/world-of-makaton/README.md

 ![Sign Up page image](wireframes/signup_page.JPG)

-- ### **THANK YOU (HIDDEN PAGE):**
+- ### **THANK YOU PAGE:**
-    - After the user fills in the sign up form and clicks on 'Send' button on Sign Up page, it will open up a new window to confirm their successful registration.
+    - After the user fills in the sign up form and clicks on 'Send' button on Sign Up page, it will confirm their successful registration.

 ![Thank You page image](wireframes/thank_you_page.PNG)